JenTrent/punchlist/README.md

 - PostgreSQL database server

 ### Setup
-1. Create a postgres user account for DB access.
+1. Create a postgres user account for DB access
 2. Log into postgres and run the Punchlist DB create script [`punchlist_create.sql`](src/main/resources/sql/punchlist.sql)
 3. Add the DB account/pw to the Test [`persistence.xml`](src/test/resources/META-INF/persistence.xml)
 4. Add the DB account/pw to the main deployment [`persistence.xml`](src/main/resources/META-INF/persistence.xml)
 5. Build the application using the command: `mvn clean install`
-6. Deploy the `target/punchlist-1.0.war` to your app server.
+6. Deploy the `target/punchlist-1.0.war` to your app server

 The build will run the complete set of [JUnit Tests](src/test/java/com/jentrent/punchlist/service/test/) verify the setup is working as expected.
 To skip the tests, add the following to the maven build command:  `-Dmaven.test.skip=true`

-- Web look-and-feel updates, including styling

 ## Author